 Try and do It in one run.
 If not, start over again.
 Just start with a base texture and modify it.
 Keep going till you have the desired effect.
 You may always use reference images to get what you want, but dont cut out parts of an external texture.
 The goal here is that you try to achieve it by yourself and have the knowledge of how to do it.

-I did it with this particular silencer, you might recognise it:
+I did it with this particular silencer, you might recognise it from the vanilla VSS skin.

 As you can see, it's quite a different texture and base from the one (vanilla STALKER) above it, and this all has been created from the above image!
-You can upscale the texture, apply a vertical blur filter to it with the distance of 200, multiply that layer and you have your 1:1 base!
+You can upscale the texture, apply a vertical blur filter to it with the distance exceeding the height of your canvas and then fill that layer.
+The result with some added details is the above.

-I've also started another project for BF2, I am busy with some textures for a friend of mine, ProfKiller_LT.
-You see the rust and corroded metal return in this Screen here:
+An example of a project for BF2 I am busy with.
+Here is a texture for a friend of mine, ProfKiller_LT.
+You see the rust and corroded metal return in this screen here:

-Adding detail to material these days is not done in the diffuse, but in the specular map.
+Adding detail to textures these days is not done solely in the diffuse, but in the various maps used (for stalker the _bump textures).
 This can be done in any way, from adding external texture overlays to creating scratches by yourself with a 1px/2px brush tool.
-This is the best way is to highlight the details of a weapon in a newer engine, but we are going to do something different for the Xray engine.
+Adding these in a specular map can be the best way is to highlight details of a texture in a newer engine, but we are going to do something different for the Xray engine as Xray doesn't use conventional specular maps.

 After you're done using any of the above techniques, flatten the image and you're done!
 Do mind that this is the LAST thing you need to do for skins in S.T.A.L.K.E.R. - NEVER create normals of alpha textured diffuses.
 This will result in weird normal maps.